yiuc/starbot/guide/GUIDE.md

 ## Prologue

-Let me introduce you to [:tophat: Starbot](https://github.com/mattcreager/starbot), the example we'll be working with today.
+Let me introduce you to [:star2: Starbot](https://github.com/mattcreager/starbot), the example we'll be working with today.
 It's soon-to-be the easiest way to stay apprised of hip repos on GitHub, from the comfort of your favorite Slack channel.

 ### Before you begin